Eucalyptus marginata: Taxonomy and naming

-Eucalyptus marginata was first formally described in 1802 by James Edward Smith, whose description was published in Transactions of the Linnean Society of London.
+The name Eucalyptus marginata was first used in 1796 by James Donn in the second edition of his Hortus Cantabrigiensis, but his name was a nomen nudum because Dunn did not include a description of the species.
+The first formal description of the species was by James Edward Smith in Transactions of the Linnean Society of London in 1802.
 Smith noted that his specimens had grown from seeds brought from Port Jackson and noted a resemblance to both Eucalyptus robusta and E. pilularis.
 The specific epithet (marginata) is a Latin word meaning "furnished with a border".
 Smith did not provide an etymology for the epithet but did note that, compared to E. robusta "the margin [of the leaves] is more thickened".

 Distribution and habitat

 Eucalyptus marginata occurs in the south-west corner of Western Australia, generally where the rainfall isohyet exceeds 600 mm.
 It is found inland as far as Mooliabeenee, Clackline and Narrogin and in the south as far east as the Stirling Range.
 Its northern limit is Mount Peron near Jurien Bay but there are also outliers at Kulin and Tutanning in the Pingelly Shire.
 The plant often takes the form of a mallee in places like Mount Lesueur and in the Stirling Range but it is usually a tree and in southern forests sometimes reaches a height of 40 m.
 It typically grows in soils derived from ironstone and is generally found within its range, wherever ironstone is present.

 The jarrah forest occurs in either intimate mixtures or as a mosaic of different forest types with marri (Corymbia calophylla), wandoo (E. wandoo), powderbark wandoo (E. accedens), blackbutt (E. patens), karri (E. diversicolor) and yellow tingle (E. guilfoylei).

 The area of jarrah forest at the time of European settlement is estimated to have been 2.8 million hectares, although the species occurred over an area double that size.
 Sixty five per cent of the original forest area remains, with approximately 1.6 million hectares on public land.
 The forests are located within the south-west botanical province of Western Australia which is recognised as one of the world's 25 global biodiversity hotspots, with approximately 7,400 species of vascular plants, half of which are endemic.
 It is home to 245 vertebrate species, comprising 29 mammal, 150 bird, 44 reptile, 11 amphibian and 11 fish.